The Red Chord: Prey for Eyes and Fed Through the Teeth Machine (2007–present)

-In February 2007, guitarist Jonny Fay decided to quit the band and was replaced by Mike Keller.
+In February 2007, guitarist Jonny Fay quit the band and was replaced with Mike Keller.
 In May 2007, the band went on another tour to Europe.
 The third album, Prey for Eyes, was released on July 24.
-The group parted ways with Keller in early September and decided not to replace him.
+The group parted ways with Keller in early September and did not replace him.

-The band's fourth album, Fed Through the Teeth Machine, was recorded in early to mid-2009 in Milford, New Hampshire, at Backyard Studios, which is owned by the band's former guitarist Jonny Fay.
+The band's fourth album, Fed Through the Teeth Machine, was recorded in early to mid-2009 in Milford, New Hampshire, at Backyard Studios, owned by the band's former guitarist, Jonny Fay.
 The album was released on October 27, 2009.
-Kozowyk said that the new songs are more intense and mature than those the previous album.
+Kozowyk said that the new songs were more intense and mature than the previous album.
 "It's faster and heavier, but it's definitely groove-oriented and melodic where it needs to be," he commented.
 Fed Through the Teeth Machine sold around 2,700 copies in the United States in its first week of release and debuted at No. 180 on the Billboard 200 chart.

-In 2010, the release was followed by a headlining tour in the U.S. Due to a volcano eruption on Iceland, The Red Chord was forced to miss a co-headlining European "Machines Of Grind" tour with Aborted and Rotten Sound, who subsequently embarked on a "DIY Fuck The Volcano" tour without The Red Chord.
-The band later performed in Japan with Between the Buried and Me.
+In 2010, the release was followed by a headlining tour in the U.S. Due to a volcano eruption on Iceland, The Red Chord missed a co-headlining European "Machines Of Grind" tour with Aborted and Rotten Sound, who subsequently embarked on a "DIY Fuck The Volcano" tour without The Red Chord.
+The band performed in Japan with Between the Buried and Me.
 Drummer Michael Justian rejoined the band in February 2010, shortly after Fickeisen departed.
 Fickeisen commented his departure: "There is no easy way to go about leaving a busy band with plans in constant motion, but a little abruptly, I chose to depart from manning the kit for The Red Chord.
 I have had a great time for the past five years with these guys, and wouldn't exchange it for anything.
 Touring is tough; everyone who's done it knows that. (...)
 I want to thank Greg, Guy, and Mike, and wish them the best of luck in the future."
-A music video for "Demoralizer", that was filmed in late 2009, was released in mid-February.
+A music video for "Demoralizer" was filmed in late 2009 and released in mid-February.

-Justian departed from The Red Chord in March 2011 and the band hired Jon "The Charn" Rice of Job for a Cowboy for the forthcoming tour.

-On April 15, 2013, Guy Kozowyk became a sworn officer of the Manchester, New Hampshire Police Department.
-He was sworn in with six other new officers during a ceremony at police headquarters.
+Justian departed The Red Chord in March 2011.
+On April 15, 2013, Guy Kozowyk became a sworn officer of the Manchester, New Hampshire Police Department, with six other new officers during a ceremony at police headquarters.

-On February 2, 2022, the band announced they would be performing at the Decibel Metal & Beer Fest in June, marking the end of a hiatus the band had since 2015 from performing.
-They performed their 2005 album Clients in its entirety.
+On February 2, 2022, the band announced they would perform at the Decibel Metal & Beer Fest in June, ending a hiatus from performing the band had started in 2015.
+They performed their 2005 album Clients in full.